 My friend Lindsay Thompson has the best account of how I began learning about SEO.
 Ask her if you want a good story.

 I can honestly say I am an autodidact in matters SEO-wise.
 The internet is awash with information about SEO, and information is a pretty good word for it.
-In other words, both better and worse information is available (and in equal quantities).
+In other words, both better and worse information is available.

-A pretty good example of this is bounce rate, which has been an important KPI (that’s the first time I’ve used that acronym) of a successful user experience.
+A pretty good example of this is bounce rate, which has been an important KPI of a successful user experience.
 If you had a high bounce rate, that was a bad sign.

-Yet now Google Analytics is finally getting rid of bounce rate in their newest version, GA4.
+Yet now Google Analytics has gotten rid of bounce rate in its newest iteration, GA4.

 Let’s be super specific: a bounce is recorded by UA (Google’s Universal Analytics) when a user opens a page and then does not interact with that page within 30 minutes.
 So that counts when someone opens a new browser tab with that page and then immediately closes it, just as much as it does if someone opens it and then leaves it in the background, ignoring it.
-That counts as a bounce even if the user interacts with the page after the 30 minutes is over (although that pageview would be part of a separate session, most likely).
+It counts as a bounce even if the user interacts with the page after the 30 minutes is over (although that pageview would be part of a separate session).

 But a bounce could be recorded even when a user is opens a page, finds precisely the information they need, and then closes it.